 Robyn Porter

-State Representative Robyn A. Porter a proud mother of two and grandmother of 3 was first elected to the Connecticut House of Representatives on April 28, 2014.
-Since winning the 94th Assembly District seat, Porter has championed legislation over the past six years that has provided fair wages and supportive workspaces for Connecticut’s labor force.
-She has also reformed the state’s criminal and juvenile justice systems, increased protections for domestic violence victims, advanced pay equity laws for women, and so much more.
-She has an associate degree from Gateway Community College and and bachelors degree in Criminal Justice from Charter Oak State College.
+Former State Representative Robyn A. Porter, a proud mother of two & grandmother of 3 was first elected to the Connecticut House of Representatives on April 28, 2014 until her retirement 12/2024.
+Since winning the 94th Assembly District seat, Porter has championed legislation over the past ten years that has provided fair wages and supportive workspaces for Connecticut’s labor force.
+She also reformed the state’s criminal & juvenile justice systems, increased protections for domestic violence victims, advanced pay equity laws for women, and so much more.
+She has an associate degree from Gateway Community College & bachelors degree in Criminal Justice from Charter Oak State College.
 She sits on the boards of Women Against Mass Incarceration (W.A.M.I.), Second Chance Reentry Initiative Program (SCRIP), is a member of Stop Solitary CT (SSCT) Steering Committee and is a member of the Hall of Change (HOC) Select Committee.
-She is a native New Yorker who has called New Haven her home since the summer of 2000 and proudly serves Hamden and New Haven fearlessly and unapologetically.
+She is a native New Yorker who has called New Haven her home since the summer of 2000 and proudly served Hamden and New Haven fearlessly and unapologetically.

 Barbara Fair, LCSW

 Mother, grandmother and great grandmother who has worked tirelessly to bring attention to the impact of mass incarceration on communities of color.
 Her long history of social justice spans decades working with many social justice organizations across America including Yale Undergraduate Prison Project, ACLU Smart Justice, Unlock The Box and Yale Lowenstein Law Clinic.
 She testified in the first Congressional hearing in 2012 addressing ending solitary confinement.
 No longer believing “reform” is an effective response to what’s wrong with Ct’s criminal justice and correctional system, Barbara is focused on dismantling these systems of oppression rooted in racial injustice.
-In Connecticut, a deeply segregated state, African Americans and Latinx have always bore the brunt of its state sanctioned abusive correctional system.
-Rooted in American slavery, the work begins with recognizing, acknowledging and taking responsibility for that fact is where the work begins.
-Total transformation of this evil system is where the work ends.
+In Connecticut, a deeply segregated state, African Americans and Latine have always bore the brunt of its state sanctioned abusive correctional system.
 In 2023 she received Southern Ct University presidential gold medal and named “a woman of distinction” for decades of work supporting the wellbeing of incarcerated people.

 Shelton Tucker